 Be extra kind to yourself.
 It is a hard time for everyone.
 At this time, helping others in need is critical to get through this well, and also creates more purpose to our days and well-being.

-5. Take considerations for the “moral injury”
+5. Take consideration for the “moral injury”

 Moral injury is a new term to most.
 It is defined as the psychosocial and spiritual burden caused by any act that goes against one’s own or shared morals and values.
 Some of the identifiable symptoms of moral injury include demoralization, inability to self-forgive, guilt, etc. Health care workers and anyone can experience moral injury followed by guilt.
 Understand we all are doing everything in our own power for the betterment of society.